 We desire to make God’s presence known on Purdue’s campus as a vital part of the Body of Christ throughout Greater Lafayette.
 We purpose to connect students intimately with the Father’s heart and other Christians, come alongside them in the Spirit’s process of transformation, and mobilize them for Kingdom living.

 What to Expect

 You can find us in our temporary home at 320 North Street across from the Purdue Memorial Union, close enough to walk from most residence halls and apartments.
-In this season, join us for Sunday worship in-person at 9am or 10:30am by registering up to six days in advance on our website.
+In this season, join us for Sunday worship via live stream by visiting our youtube channel.
 Please wear a mask at all times in our building, and click here to view other in-person procedures.
 You can also gather a small group of friends and worship with us live online.
 Every service includes biblical teaching, worship, prayer, and reflection and application of the Word.
 Our heart is that Sundays would be a weekly re-connection to each other, to the Gospel at work in our individual and collective stories, and to the grace and truth of Jesus.

 We believe Scripture to be the inspired, accurate, timeless, powerful, epic storyline of God's creation, pursuit, and restoration.
 Ultimately God has revealed Himself to us through His Son, Jesus, and as we respond to Him, He makes His presence known to us in the intimacy and power of the Holy Spirit.

 God wants to give us life, but we can only receive this life if we spend time with Him and receive from Him: reading and meditating on Scripture, confessing our sins and sharing our struggles with each other, and praying for and with people to experience His restoration.